kdbinsidebrains/site/_features/02-console.md

 ![consoleUploadFile](/assets/images/features/console/consoleUploadFile.png)

-There are two options how a file can be uploaded and that is driven by the option in uploading dialog:
+There are two options for how a file can be uploaded, and that is driven by the option in uploading dialog:

-- _binary file_ - uploaded as array of bytes
+- _binary file_ - uploaded as an array of bytes
-- _text file_ - uploaded as array of strings where each string is in the array is a line in the text file.
+- _text file_ - uploaded as an array of strings where each string is in the array is a line in the text file.

-The plugin tries to guess a file type but please make sure that the type is correct before uploading the file.
+The plugin tries to guess a file type, but please make sure that the type is correct before uploading the file.